ericoc/seizures.ericoc.com/thoughts.md

 - Publish the Apple Shortcut (`.shortcut`) file.
     * Figure out how to not share credentials though.

-- Make the map stay visible when scrolling down if there are a large number of search results.
-    * This is the case on desktop, but not mobile.
-        - Investigate CSS `position: sticky;`.

 - Eventually, execution via voice command from Amazon Alexa would be neat.
     * Probably more realistic with an Apple HomePod
         - However,not sure if such devices provide GPS coordinates, etc.